-film studies, contemporary American literature, digital humanities, literary theory, college writing
+cinema and media studies, digital humanities, contemporary American literature, literary theory, college writing

 ENGL 110: College Writing: “Reading Film”